 Need to import from somewhere else that doesn’t have an accessible

 .ics file and upload it directly to Event Aggregator!

 Yes!
-Event Aggregator will indeed import event images, as long as it is attached to the event during import.
+Event Aggregator will indeed import event images on most import sources, as long as it is attached to the event during import.

 Categories, however, are not included in the import.
 That said, you can still categorize events during the import process.